MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debuggercmds/-usbkd-usbfaildata.md

 ---
-title: usbkd.usbfaildata
+title: "usbkd.usbfaildata"
-description: The usbkd.usbfaildata command displays the failure data (if any) stored for a USB device.
+description: "The usbkd.usbfaildata command displays the failure data (if any) stored for a USB device."
 keywords: ["usbkd.usbfaildata Windows Debugging"] ms.date: 05/23/2017
 topic_type: